Kurt Gidley: 2010s

 2011 saw Gidley selected in the NRL All Stars team for a second year in a row after Wayne Bennett used one of his two personal picks for Gidley.

 Gidley was selected for Australia in the 2013 ANZAC Test and played from the interchange bench.
 In what was the first test match ever played in Canberra, New Zealand were defeated.

 On 5 May 2015, Gidley signed a 1-year contract with Super League team Warrington Wolves, with an option for a second year, starting in 2016, ending a 15-year stint in the National Rugby League.

 On his Super League début for the Wolves, Gidley converted 2 goals in a man of the match performance against 2015 champions the Leeds Rhinos.
 In April, he picked up the Super League Player of the Month award.

 He played in the 2016 Challenge Cup Final defeat by Hull F.C. at Wembley Stadium.

 He played in the 2016 Super League Grand Final defeat by the Wigan Warriors at Old Trafford.

 In June 2017 it was announced that Gidley would retire at the end of the 2017 season.

+Personal life

+Gidley is founder and co-owner of Steel City Beer Company with Andrew Johns, Matthew Johns, Danny Buderus, and Matt Hoy.